At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: On the occurrence of blow-ups

 \subsubsection{Transformed loss processes}

 A natural question, arising for example from \cite{nadtochiy_shkolnikov_2017}, is what happens when we replace the linear loss term in (\ref{MV}, $\rho=0$) with a general function of the loss process.
-Namely, if we consider instead the problem
+This leads to the similar problem

 for a given function $f : [0,1) \to \mathbb{R}$.
-The case $f(x) = -\log(1 - x)$ is considered in \cite{nadtochiy_shkolnikov_2017}.
+The particular example $f(x) = -\log(1 - x)$ is the focus of \cite{nadtochiy_shkolnikov_2017}.
 To avoid mass escaping to infinity, we can restrict to $f$ bounded below---then we know that $L_t \to 1$ as $t \to \infty$.
 In particular, we note that this leads to a useful simplification of the right-hand side in Proposition \ref{BlowUp_Prop_BlowUpForTransformed} below.

 While we focus on $f(x)=x$ in this as paper, as in the motivating papers \cite{DIRT_AAP,DIRT_SPA,hambly_ledger_sojmark_2018,hambly_sojmark_2017}, we note that our results extend immediately to (\ref{eq:BU_TransformedLoss}) for any Lipschitz continuous $f$.
-Also, it takes only minor adaptations (see e.g.~ \cite[Sec.~7]{nadtochiy_shkolnikov_2017} for the kind of changes that are needed) to cover functions whose Lipschitz constant explodes when $x\uparrow1$ such as $f(x)=-\log(1-x)$ or $f(x)=(1-x)^{-1}$.
+Also, it takes only minor adaptations (see e.g.~\cite[Sec.~7]{nadtochiy_shkolnikov_2017} for the kind of changes that are needed) to allow for functions whose Lipschitz constant explodes when $x\uparrow1$ such as $f(x)=-\log(1-x)$ mentioned previously or e.g.~$f(x)=(1-x)^{-1}$.

 For a discontinuous $f$, one would have to be more careful.
-A first simple observation is that if $f$ has a positive jump at $x_0 < 1$, then $L$ will have a blow-up at $t_0 = L^{-1}(x_0)$, however, if $f$ has a negative jump, then $L$ might still be continuous.
+In particular, a first simple observation is that if $f$ has a positive jump at $x_0 < 1$, then $L$ will have a blow-up at $t_0 = L^{-1}(x_0)$, however, if $f$ has a negative jump, then $L$ might still be continuous.